 Defining Communication and Its Importance: Communication vs. Communications

 The field of communication is defined as the creation, dissemination, and mediation of written, oral, and visual communication between different parties.
 These parties can be as small as the people within a group, or as large as the millions of people reading a website or news article.
 The field of communication is not to be confused with the field of communications, which typically refers to the development and maintenance of technological systems that transmit information, such as telephone systems, radio transmissions, data transfers, and fiber optics.
 While communications as a field is focused on technology, communication focuses on human interaction and how to optimize it through effective rhetoric and strategies that employ multiple forms of media.
-(Note: While the majority of graduate programs in the field of communication are master’s in communication programs, some colleges and universities do use the term master’s in communications or master’s in mass communications to refer to these programs.)

 Effective communication is the foundation of all important interactions and transactions that occur in society, from company negotiations to political advocacy and institutional change.
 Graduates of master’s in communication programs are prepared to excel in a wide variety of roles.
 Examples include corporate communication specialists, policy advocates, grant writers, journalists, public relations specialists, medical and health writers, marketing researchers, and more.